deinleinT/V2IV2Nsim/README.md

 # 5G-Sim-V2I/N
 Open Source 5G V2I / V2N Application-Level Simulation OMNeT++-framework.
-We tested the framework with Linux Mint 18.3, 19.3, Ubuntu 18.04 and 20.04 (we use gcc/g++ in version 7.5 for compiling).
+We tested the framework with Linux Mint 18.3, 19.3 and Ubuntu 18.04 (we use gcc/g++ in version 7.5 for compiling).
 We could also successfully test the framework on Windows 10.
 For our tests we used OMNeT++ version 5.6.2.

 ### Features
 * Covers the 5G User Plane (3GPP Release 15) for simulating use cases in the context of V2I / N.